 The aim of this study was to examine the effect of exercise on PE-constrictor responses in db/db mice.

-We demonstrate that the constrictor responses of smooth muscle cells to the alpha-adrenergic stimulant, PE, and the PKC activator, indolactam, are markedly enhanced in aortae of diabetic mice and that exercise did not attenuate this exaggerated constrictor response.
-Levels of citrate synthase activity in the thigh adductor muscle (Korzick et al. 2004, Spier et al. 1999) were significantly increased in exercised db/db mice, confirming the systemic effects of the exercise protocol used in this study.
-The db /db mice had raised plasma glucose and insulin levels, likely as a result of insulin resistance in this model of type 2 diabetes.
+We demonstrated that the constrictor responses of smooth muscle cells to the α-adrenergic stimulant, PE, and the PKC activator, indolactam, were markedly enhanced in aortae of diabetic mice and that exercise did not attenuate this exaggerated constrictor response.
+Levels of citrate synthase activity in the thigh adductor muscle (Spier et al. 1999, Korzick et al. 2004) were significantly increased in exercised db/db mice, confirming the systemic effects of the exercise protocol used in this study.
+The db/db mice had raised plasma glucose and insulin levels, likely as a result of insulin resistance in this model of type 2 diabetes.
 Exercise did not change plasma glucose and insulin levels, at least at the time of sacrifice of these diabetic mice.
-However, exercise reduced the raised plasma levels of LDL cholesterol and triglycerides in db/db mice, which may at least be partially related to the improved endothelial function in diabetic exercised mice (Bartus et al. 2005, Bae et al. 2001).
+However, exercise reduced the raised plasma levels of LDL cholesterol and triglycerides in db/db mice, which may at least be partially related to the improved endothelial function in diabetic exercised mice (Bae et al. 2001, Bartus et al. 2005).
 However, exercise failed to improve serum HDL levels in diabetic mice.